bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  - the closure is the newRoll variable defined within the return function of the personalDice function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 c.
 What is the lexical scope of `newRoll`?
+  - the lexical scope of newRoll is within the return function of the personalDice function, in other words, it lives inside this

 ### Task 3 - Stretch Goals